Open source · Apache-2.0 · v1.6.1 stable on npm

 Charter (Cooperative MCP)

-Encrypted state, signed audit, mandate primitives, canonical policy slots, and substrate selector.
+Encrypted state, hash-chained audit, mandate primitives, canonical policy slots, and substrate selector.
+Production audit checkpoints are currently unsigned until IC-05 closes.
 Compliant agents that voluntarily route through Sanctuary get the full surface.
-Non-compliant agents still hit the Castle Wall and the Sentinels.
+On macOS with the wall installed and armed, non-compliant agents still hit the wall and the Sentinels.

 approval-gates context-gate audit-log